edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_8_Wildfires_GuestLecture.md

 - When you don't know covariance matrix, can do iterative method until you find it.
 - Latent assimiltion: data assimilation in the latent space
+- Do some preprocessing so as to be in the same latent space then do the encoding/PCA in the latent space, then decompress using decoder/PCA etc

 Assessment: will be reduced ordering and latent assimilation.